 Listening is a critical component when determining the needs of your customer.
 Doesn’t everyone listen?
 Hearing is a physical process but listening requires mental involvement.
-This communication training course introduces six steps to help team members become better listeners.
+This active listening course introduces six steps to help your team members improve listening skills.

 Questioning Techniques℠ — Customer Service Training Course

 Proper questioning techniques are key when gaining needed information from a caller or customer.
 High-level questioning techniques are a learned skill.
 This course introduces seven types of questioning situations and illustrates how and when to employ them.
 Improving questioning techniques will expand one’s ability to effectively obtain valuable information to become a better problem solver.

 Five Forbidden Phrases℠ — Customer Service Training Course

 Don’t tell customers what you can’t do, tell them what you can do.
 Your staff will learn the Five Forbidden Phrases℠ of Customer Service followed by the Positive Alternatives they should be using instead.
 By following the techniques in this program your team will prevent service mishaps before they occur.
 Includes both telephone and face to face examples.

 Six Cardinal Rules of Customer Service℠ — Customer Service Training Course

 Take a visit to the Customer Service Hall of Shame℠, and meet the men and women responsible for pioneering poor customer service habits.
 Your employees will learn to recognize each behavior and want to work to avoid duplicating their errors.

 Proactive Customer Service℠ — Customer Service Training Course